-Publish and distribute an agenda no less than 48 hours before each regularly scheduled Senate meeting.
+Publish and distribute an agenda no less than 48 hours before each regularly scheduled Student Senate meeting.

 Provide an electronic copy of agendas and all legislation to the Executive Commissioner of Technology to be added to the website.

 Receive email addresses of Senators-elect from the Chief Justice of the Student Court and email addresses of Senators-designate to the Vice Chair of the Senate and add those addresses to the Student Senate Listserv prior to distribution of the agenda for their first meeting.